eduP2P/common/test_suite/README.md

-- **public:** this network namespace exists to isolate the whole network setup from the machine’s root network namespace, such that the only traffic flowing through the namespaces is traffic concerning eduP2P.
-  Besides a veth device for each router, this namespace also contains a TUN device that acts as a network switch between the routers.
+- **public:** this network namespace exists to isolate the whole network setup from the machine’s root network namespace, such that the only traffic flowing through the namespaces is traffic generated by the test suite.
+This namespace also contains a TUN device that acts as a network switch between the routers and the eduP2P control and relay servers.

 - **control:** the goal of this namespace is to force all outgoing traffic from the control server to be routed via the switch.
 If the